Nesvilab/FragPipe/docs/tutorial_fragpipe_workflows.md

 ## FragPipe workflows

-##### [FragPipe](https://fragpipe.nesvilab.org/) can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
-Follow the instructions on that same Releases page to launch the program.

 Listed below are the analysis workflows provided with FragPipe.
-Any of these workflows can be customized and saved for later use, each customized workflow should be saved with a unique name.
+Any of these workflows can be customized and saved (with a unique name) for later use.
+Visit [workflow sharing](https://github.com/Nesvilab/FragPipe/tree/gh-pages/docs/workflow-sharing) to browse additional workflowsor upload your own to share with other FragPipe users.

 ###### Closed (standard) database searches